Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 <div class="markdown level1 summary">

-If true, all NetworkedObject's need to be prefabs and all scene objects will be replaced on server side which causes all serialization to be lost.
+If true, all NetworkObjects need to be prefabs and all scene objects will be replaced on server side which causes all serialization to be lost.
 Useful for multi project setups If false, Only non scene objects have to be prefabs.
 Scene objects will be matched using their